codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 max-width="60%"
 %}

-This is a very effective way to cut down the amount of time needed by pipelines but it obviously works only for Docker images that don't change often (help images, plugins, build tools etc.) as the deployment docker images will always be different when a new git commit happens in the source code.
+This is a very effective way to cut down the amount of time needed by pipelines but it obviously works only for Docker images that don't change often (helper images, plugins, build tools etc.) as the deployment docker images will always be different when a new git commit happens in the source code.

 You can take advantage of this mechanism by [not mixing deployment docker images with development docker images](https://codefresh.io/containers/docker-anti-patterns/).
 The former will change all the time, while the latter should be recreated less often.